-Laser radiation may produce a painful sensation of heat or pressure in the chest, or pain in the kidney or vessel region, respectively.
+Laser radiation may produce slight painful sensation of heat or pressure in the chest, or in the irradiated vessel region.
 In rare cases analgesics may be required.

-Amplitude reduction in the HD electrocardiograms recorded via the cable electrodes of the RytmoLas®m during laser radiation is a marker for effective laser application and stable catheter position.
+Significant reduction/abolishment of electrical potential amplitudes in the HD-lasermapping electrocardiograms recorded via the cable electrodes of the RytmoLas®m during laser radiation is a marker for stable catheter position and for effective laser application, for immediate verification of success of treatment.
+As the electrodes are framing the radiation field laser ablation effects are limited to the targeted arrhythmogenic area.

-If electrical potential amplitudes in the HD mapping ECG remain unchanged throughout the first 5 seconds of radiation, laser application should be terminated, and the catheter be repositioned.
+If electrical potential amplitudes in the HD-lasermapping electrogram do not dwindle or remain unchanged during the first 2-3s of laser application the laser should be stopped, and the catheter be repositioned.